asok/projectile-rails/README.md

 ### Running ruby gems

 Some of the Projectile Rails functions run `rake` or `rails` executables.
-If you are using a ruby version manager you might need to configure your Emacs to play nicely with them.
+If you are using a ruby version manager you might need to configure your Emacs to play nicely with it.

 * [rvm.el](https://github.com/senny/rvm.el)
 * [rbenv.el](https://github.com/senny/rbenv.el)